PhuongFX/Wine/README.md

 4. **Evaluation**: Model performance is evaluated using Silhouette Score
 5. **Visualization**: 3D scatter plot and a countplot to show the distribution of the clusters.

+## `Results` 📊

+🎉 Resulting in three clusters of wines with distinct profiles:

+* Cluster 1: Low Proline & low Alcohol 🍸
+* Cluster 2: Low Proline & average Alcohol 🍹
+* Cluster 3: Average Proline & high Alcohol 🍷

+Clusters are also visualized using a scatter plot to show the relationship between Proline and Alcohol, and a boxenplot to show the distribution of Color Intensity across the clusters.

+## `Usage` 🤗

+📝 Here are some example use cases for this project:

+* Wine recommendation systems: Used to develop personalized wine recommendations based on a user's taste preferences.
+* Wine classification: Used to classify wines into different categories based on their chemical constituents.
+* Quality control: Used to identify outliers and anomalies in the wine production process.